offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} imperative configuration` - A form of configuring where the configuration is submitted as a set of instructions and the system runs those instructions.

- * `{bm} pod manifest` - A declarative configuration for a pod, listing out things like images required and resource mappings (e.g. ports).
-This is effectively a blueprint for a pod, similar to how an image is a blueprint for a container.

  * `{bm} health check` - A Kubernetes mechanism that checks the state of pods and performs corrective action if it deems necessary.
 This includes both ensuring that the main container process is running, liveness probes, and readiness probes.

  * `{bm} liveness probe` - A user-defined task that Kubernetes runs to ensure that a pod is running correctly.
 For example, an HTTP server that stalls when for more than 15 seconds before returning a response may be deemed as no longer live.